 Marissa: Some Germans believed that the parliamentary system itself was to blame for the crisis.
 Some believed that the unfair burden of blame for World War 1, which the Weimar government had to accept, was the cause.
 Both sentiments created resentment, fear, and a belief that worst was yet to come.
 Adolf Hitler–leader of the NSDAP since 1921–and his party capitalized on these conditions to win more and more seats in the parliament.
 They promised to pull Germany out of the Depression, reclaim German cultural heritage, including the Empire that was once theirs, crush the perceived Communist threat, and make Germany a world power once again.
 Hitler and other NSDAP leaders were astute politicians; they tailored every speech to their audience.
 When addressing big business, they downplayed antisemitism in favor of their anti-Communist and pro-Empire values.
 They made promises to every voting block, from the farmers who needed agricultural protectionism to the soldiers who wanted to see the military rebuilt to its former glory.

 Averill: When the German Chancellor called for a new election in September 1930, he miscalculated his coalition’s popularity.
 The Depression–and the Nazi electoral propaganda–turned the tide in the Nazi’s favor.
 They won a staggering 18.3% of the vote, and became the second largest party in the Reichstag.
-The sitting President (essentially the Executive branch of the German government), Paul von Hindenberg, appointed a new Chancellor when the previous was unable to form a new coalition government.
+The sitting President (essentially the Executive branch of the German government, just like in our system), Paul von Hindenburg, appointed a new Chancellor when the previous was unable to form a new coalition government.
 The new Chancellor, Franz von Papen, called for another election in July 1932, which increased Nazi seats to 37.3%, making them the largest party in the Reichstag.
 But as the Nazis gained seats, so too did the Communists.
 In the July 1932 election, the Communists took 14.3% of the votes.
 In a November election, the Nazis lost some ground, and the Communists gained some–jumping up to 16.9%.
 It was believed that if the Communists won too many seats, they would end parliamentary democracy in Germany entirely.
-The Nazi leadership had convinced President Hindenberg that they would preserve democracy and crush Communism in Germany–and so on January 30, 1933, Hindenberg appointed Adolf Hitler, leader of the NSDAP, as Chancellor.
+The Nazi leadership had convinced President Hindenburg that they would preserve democracy and crush Communism in Germany–and so on January 30, 1933, Hindenburg appointed Adolf Hitler, leader of the NSDAP, as Chancellor.
 This deal was made in a back room, as a group of conservative politicians believed that with the popular Hitler in power they could begin dismantling the parliamentary system and turn Germany back to a conservative authoritarian regime.
-They were wrong, of course.
+They were only partially wrong, of course.
 Hitler and the Nazis outmaneuvered them, and quickly turned Germany into a Nazi state.

 Marissa: At the end of February 1933, the Nazi leaders falsely claimed that a fire at the Reichstag building was an attempted Communist coup; this allowed Hitler to decree a state of emergency, a suspension of parliamentary activity, and the granting of emergency powers to the Chancellor.
 Within a few months, the Nazis controlled cultural institutions, education, the economy, and lawmaking.
 They also received support from the majority of Protestant and Catholic clergymen in Germany.
 In this early period, the Nazi leadership quickly passed a handful of laws that would begin the systematic persecution of German Jews.

 Averill: Prior to the passage of the collective Nuremberg Laws, the National Socialists pushed through various measures targeting and isolating German Jews.
-State-sponsored harassment and violence began early in 1933, when the National Socialists were first successful in controlling the German parliament, the Reichstag.
+State-sponsored harassment and violence began early in 1933, when the National Socialists were first successful in controlling the German parliament.
 Nazi leaders organized forced boycotts of Jewish businesses, encouraged mob violence against Jews, and ultimately, in 1938, sent Nazi Youths and agents into Jewish communities to destroy Jewish businesses and attack Jewish Germans in the Night of Broken Glass (Kristallnacht).
 Anti-Semitic laws were passed as early as March 1933.
 Laws targeting the Jewish middle class were first.

 Marissa: In April 1933 the “Law for the Re-establishment of a Professional Civil Service” went into effect, allowing for the immediate dismissal of civil servants on political grounds and for the compulsory retirement of civil servants “not of Aryan descent.”
 A similar law affected Jewish lawyers.
-Though these early legal statutes were mitigated slightly by the other political players, like President Hindenberg, not yet supplanted by Adolf Hitler, they represent a steady march toward the Nazi goal of a racial state.
+Though these early legal statutes were mitigated slightly by the other political players, like President Hindenburg, not yet supplanted by Adolf Hitler, they represent a steady march toward the Nazi goal of a racial state.
 Nazi leadership sought to remove Jews from all elements of German professional life.
-There were laws to prevent Jews from attending university — the “Law against the Overcrowding of German Schools and Universities,” — and to prevent Jewish doctors, dentists, patent lawyers, and accountants from practicing.
+To prevent Jews from attending university — the “Law against the Overcrowding of German Schools and Universities,” — and to prevent Jewish doctors, dentists, patent lawyers, and accountants from practicing.

 Averill: The new Nazi state also implemented measures to eradicate Jews from cultural and intellectual life.
 Concerts and theater performances with Jewish musicians and actors were disrupted, and Jewish artists were dismissed from their jobs and commissions.
 As Hitler explained, “‘the immediate eradication of the excess of Jewish intellectuals from the cultural and intellectual life of Germany is necessary if justice is to be done to Germany’s natural right to an intellectual leadership appropriate to its own kind.”

 Marissa: Jews from Eastern Europe who’d been fleeing the Soviet Union since the end of World War 1 and settling in Germany were the targets of the first citizenship laws, passed in July 1933.
-These laws set a legal precedent for depriving Jews more broadly of German citizenship, an important development for the later Nuremberg Laws.
+These laws set a legal precedence for depriving Jews more broadly of German citizenship, an important development for the later Nuremberg Laws.
 In the immediate application, though, they deprived only the “newcomers,” denying only the “Ostjuden” access to German citizenship.

-Averill: In a speech from September 1933, Hitler lamented the government’s inability to take immediate and total action against the Jews of Germany.
+In a speech from September 1933, Hitler lamented the government’s inability to take immediate and total action against the Jews of Germany.

-He, the Chancellor, would have preferred to move gradually towards stepping up the rigour with which the Jews in Germany were treated, by creating first of all a nationality law and using this as the basis for ever harsher approaches to the Jews.
+He, the Chancellor, would have preferred to move gradually towards stepping up the rigor with which the Jews in Germany were treated, by creating first of all a nationality law and using this as the basis for ever harsher approaches to the Jews.
 However, the boycott provoked by the Jews had necessitated immediate counter-measures of the severest kind.
 People abroad were complaining above all about the legalized treatment of the Jews as second-class citizens.

 With Hindenburg still in the role of President, and the potential for political opposition to overt and mass anti-Semitic legislation, Hitler and the Nazis had to take a circumvential route to targeting Jews in Germany.
 The laws they passed to attack the Jewish middle class were only partially successful.
-For example, Hindenburg issued a limitation on the laws barring civil servants and lawyers; any who’d been practicing before the start of World War 1, or who fought in World War 1, or whose fathers’ had fought in World War 1, were exempt.
+For example, Hindenburg issued a limitation on the laws barring civil servants and lawyers; any who’d been practicing before the start of World War 1, or who fought in World War 1, or whose father had fought in World War 1, were exempt.
 So some 60% of Jewish civil servants were able to continue to work.
 But these laws supported the boots-on-the-ground war against Jews that the Nazi SA paramilitary was waging against lower-middle class Jewish businesses, and which they had been waging since the 1920s, when the party was founded.
 Perhaps more importantly, these early 1933 laws set up a ‘scientific’ legal precedence for discrimination against German Jews.

 Marissa: Attacks on Jews in specific professions weren’t the only early laws targeting Jews, however.
 In April 1933 the Nazis passed a law forbidding the slaughter of livestock without first stunning the animals by an electric shock.
 This additional step violated existing Jewish Kosher rules, and proved quite an obstacle for practicing Jews who kept Kosher.
 Some liberal rabbis responded by incorporating the electric shock into acceptable Kosher slaughter standards; others railed against it, arguing that if they started making allowances now, the standards would eventually cease to exist.